Table of Contents

 - This one piggybacks off the second one, build an audience, and simply give away everything.

-The first option takes time, effort, and patience.
+option takes time, effort, and patience.
 You need to find and or create spaces for people who have shared interests to meet and talk.
 If you have an existing audience from a business, website, social media presence, or the like you can use them to get started.
 Nurture those who have an interest in you or something you are doing.
 Give away as much value as you can to them, and they will become ardent supporters.

-The second is option is fast, which takes focused effort and some money.
+is option is fast, which takes focused effort and some money.
 This option can be done easily for those who have not yet created an audience.
 It uses AdWords to find potential customers who are actively searching for the exact topic you are offering a course on.
 It takes money to do this option and you should probably get help designing your ad campaign if you want to quicken the learning curve.
 But selling your course can be profitable if done correctly, especially if you do not have anyone to offer it to.

-The last option may sound strange, but we find that many of the best creators don’t try to sell you anything, in fact, they give away almost everything.
+option may sound strange, but we find that many of the best creators don’t try to sell you anything, in fact, they give away almost everything.
 Because they become so valuable to you, without asking for anything in return, you feel an almost uncontrollable urge to support them in their quest or mission of helping.
 This is an explanation for why patreon.com is so popular.

 It is a simple way people can support you with a monthly subscription and receive access to you, your content, and your community.
 With this option, you spend your time creating an online course to help others solve things they need assistance with, but do not actually sell the courses, rather you share them with everyone, and it will grow your community.

-A word of caution, there are many unqualified people who will be happy to charge you for their expertise, (even if they do not have any).
+of caution, there are many unqualified people who will be happy to charge you for their expertise, (even if they do not have any).
 Course creation and marketing is an industry that is quite unique, I would say it is one of the few industries where you do not always get what you pay for.
 There are many, if not most situations where the best advice you get is free.

-The free advice I’d give you is “focus less on trying to make something you can sell and more on making something that helps someone” you will benefit much more.
+I’d give you is “focus less on trying to make something you can sell and more on making something that helps someone” you will benefit much more.
 It goes back to the adage “you reap what you sow” meaning focus on giving and those around you will do the same if you focus on taking so will the others around you.
 But that being said: don’t forget to ask for emails.
 If you can build a large email list, you can easily reach out to your audience to share other things with them.

 If you decide that creating an online course is something you want to do, you may want to join a community of others who enjoy creating an online course as much as you and who have done it already.
 They can share with you secrets and pointers that can help you avoid pitfalls and setbacks.